Large-scale machine-learning molecular dynamics simulation of primary radiation damage in tungsten: Summary and Conclusions

 We have introduced a hybrid scheme of the Ziegler-Biersack-Littmark (\gls{zbl}) screened nuclear repulsion potential and the neuroevolution machine learning potential.
 This novel model achieves accuracy comparable to other ML potentials, while exhibiting high computational efficiency in terms of computation time and memory usage.
 This allowed us to investigate energetic radiation-induced collision cascades in large-scale molecular dynamics simulations.
 Primary radiation damage of tungsten was investigated by irradiation with ions of energies ranging from 1 keV to 200 keV in both thin foil and bulk form.
 We observed that low-dose high-energy irradiation directly generates $\left \langle100\right \rangle$ interstitial dislocation loops in tungsten, which remained stable within 1 ns.
 The simulations also generated complete dislocation loops of vacancy type, including $\left \langle100\right \rangle$ dislocation loops and 1/2 $\left \langle111\right \rangle$ dislocation loops.
 The presence of a surface led to the formation of more numerous and larger vacancy clusters as well as smaller and less interstitial clusters.
 Some of vacancy clusters coalesced into incomplete $\left \langle100\right \rangle$ dislocation loops.
 This significantly enhances the linear density of $\left \langle100\right \rangle$ dislocations in the irradiated material.
 Our results shows that one should carefully account for the effect of free surfaces in tungsten.

 We showed that the \gls{nep}-\gls{zbl} potential provides accurate predictions of material properties which have been persistent challenges for empirical potentials, such as the relative stability of defect clusters and surface properties.
-With an efficient \textsc{gpu} implementation, the \gls{nep}-\gls{zbl} framework hence offers good opportunities for large-scale simulations of radiation damage also in other materials.
+Furthermore molecular dynamics simulations revealed that our findings for bulk tungsten agree with existing results from EAM models.
+However we see pronounced differences in the simulations for foils compared to EAM models.
+These differences suggest that while EAM models can depict radiation damage in bulk structures, they may not fully reproduce the effects of free surfaces.
+With an efficient \textsc{gpu} implementation, the \gls{nep}-\gls{zbl} framework hence offers good opportunities for large-scale simulations of radiation damage also in other materials, particularly in systems lacking suitable empirical potentials such as high-entropy alloys and ceramics.

 \textbf{Data availability}